keboola/component-configuration-migration-tool/README.md

 ### `run` (default)
 Executes the migration process for all unmigrated configurations.

 ### `status`
 Returns migration status for all configurations in the origin component.

+### `supported-migrations`
+Returns a list of all supported migration pairs with component names and IDs.

 ## Development